mach-composer/mach-composer-cli/docs/src/reference/cli/mach-composer_apply.md

 ```
       --auto-approve              Suppress a terraform init for improved speed (not recommended for production usage)
+  -b, --buffer                    Whether logs should be buffered and printed at the end of the run
   -c, --component stringArray
       --destroy                   Destroy option is a convenient way to destroy all remote objects managed by this mach config
   -f, --file string               YAML file to parse. (default "main.yml")
       --force-init                Force terraform initialization.
 By default mach-composer will reuse existing terraform resources
+  -g, --github                    Whether logs should be decorated with github-specific formatting
   -h, --help                      help for apply
       --ignore-change-detection   Ignore change detection to run even if the components are considered up to date
       --ignore-version            Skip MACH composer version check